elixirscript/elixirscript/README.md

 #Current Limitations (Most if not all of these will be lifted as development goes on)

-  * No pattern matching
-  * Very limited destructing (only works currently for binding variables)
+  * Limited destructing (only works currently for binding variables)
   * No bitstring
-  * No string interpolation
   * No defmacro
   * No try
   * No ^